How to Start Hand Lettering: Simple Beginner’s Guide

 More resources for learning hand lettering

 - Skillshare classes.
 Skillshare is an online course platform that has classes on many different topics.
 There are a whole bunch of classes on hand lettering and calligraphy there, so you can learn a ton from a variety of lettering artists.
-You can get your first month for free!
+You can get your first month free!

 - Hand lettering workbook by Oraarts.
 Workbook for beginners that teaches you how to draw several different letter styles, along with some layout practice.